 Fall asleep to the sound of crickets and wake up with the sunrise.
 Camping is the stuff memories are made of.
 At Three Rivers, you’ll find all the fun of camping without the long car trip.
 Campgrounds at Baker Park Reserve, Carver Park Reserve, and Cleary Lake Regional Park offer amenities for campers seeking a more rustic experience and those who want to maintain some of the creature comforts.

 Reserve a Campsite

-Campgrounds will open June 1!
-Some group camps will open June 12.
+Campgrounds, camper cabins and some group camps are open.
 To ensure the health of our guests and staff, we have made changes to our usual operations.
 Before you arrive, review tips on how to plan for your visit.

 Campsites and camper cabins may be reserved up to one year in advance of your first night's stay.
 To reserve by phone, call 763.559.6700.
 A $7.50 (sales tax not included) non-refundable reservation fee applies.

 Some group camps are now open.
 Groups cannot exceed the current gathering size limit of 25.

 Three Rivers is a year-round destination for group camping.
 Sites for larger groups are tucked into secluded areas within the parks, including some you can only reach by hiking, biking or horseback.

 Reservations are required prior to arrival in 2020, and sites are limited to members of the same household.
 Camping fee is $18.50 per night.
 Maximum 8 people.